CUBRID/cubrid-manual/en/sql/jsp.rst

         }
     }

-To access the database from a Java stored function/procedure, you must use the server-side JDBC driver.
+To access the database from a Java stored function/procedure, you must create a Connection object.
 See details on how to use the server-side JDBC driver, refer to the :ref:`jsp-server-side-jdbc`.

 Compile the Java source code